Adrian Esquino Lisco

-Adrian Esquino Lisco (died September 8, 2007) was an El Salvadoran activist and spiritual chief and advisor to El Salvador's indigenous community.
+Adrian Esquino Lisco (died September 8, 2007) was a Salvadoran activist and spiritual chief and advisor to El Salvador's indigenous community.
 Lisco rose to international prominence during the Salvadoran Civil War when he called attention to human rights atrocities committed against El Salvador's indigenous peoples, who number about 1 percent of the country's 7 million people.

 Early life

 Adrian Esquino Lisco was born in Comarca San Ramon, in western Sonsonate Department, El Salvador.
 He was of indigenous Nahua heritage.
 Esquino Lisco's older brother had been killed during the suppression of the 1932 Salvadoran peasant uprising (also called La matanza) by the Salvadoran dictatorship.
 Esquino Lisco was described as a short, soft-spoken man who was less than 5 feet tall.
 He was a farmer and artisan by profession.

 Esquino Lisco's father founded the Asociación Nacional de Indigenas de El Salvador (ANIS) in 1954.
 The main purpose of ANIS was to preserve the culture, customs and language of El Salvador's indigenous groups, including the Lenca, Maya and Nahua.
 The organization generally worked behind the scenes to preserve El Salvador's indigenous heritage.
 Many indigenous Salvadorans considered it too dangerous to speak their native languages or even wear traditional clothing ever since the massacre that ended the 1932 Salvadoran peasant uprising.

 Adrian Esquino Lisco inherited the title of spiritual chief in 1976 and became head of the Asociación Nacional de Indigenas de El Salvador.
 He attended a number of indigenous peoples conferences during the late 1970s throughout the world.

 Through Esquino Lisco's work, ANIS finally won legal recognition from the Salvadoran government of President José Napoleón Duarte in 1980.